lohyenshen/Issue-Tracker-System/External Libraries Used/mysql-connector-java-5.1.49/README.txt

  3. You may opt to apply the terms of the ordinary GNU General Public License instead of this License to a given copy of the Library.
-To do this, you must alter all the notices that refer to this License, so that they refer to the ordinary GNU General Public License, version 2, instead of to this License.
+To do this, you must alter projectsAndUsers the notices that refer to this License, so that they refer to the ordinary GNU General Public License, version 2, instead of to this License.
 (If a newer version than version 2 of the ordinary GNU General Public License has appeared, then you can specify